subvertnormality/mosaic/README.md

 #### Stock devices

 Mosaic includes a range of stock devices that you can integrate into your setup, but first, they need to be configured to appear in the device selector.
-Here’s how to set this up using [maiden](https://monome.org/docs/norns/maiden/), the web-based editor for Norns:
+Here’s how to set this up using [maiden](https://monome.org/docs/norns/maiden/):

 1. Access Configuration Files: Open Maiden and navigate to the directory path `code > mosaic > lib > config`.
 Here, you will find the stock device configuration files.
-2. Create a New Configuration Folder: Next, go to the directory dust > mosaic.
+2. Create a New Configuration Folder: Next, go to the directory `data > mosaic`.
 In this location, create a new folder named config.
-3. Copy Configuration Files: Copy the device configuration files that you wish to use from `code > mosaic > lib > config` into the `dust > mosaic > config` folder you just created.
+3. Copy Configuration Files: Copy the device configuration files that you wish to use from `code > mosaic > lib > config` into the `data > mosaic > config` folder you just created.
 4. Once these steps are completed, Mosaic will automatically load the device configurations you've selected, and they will be available in the device picker on the channel page.

 This setup ensures that you can easily access and use your preferred stock devices within Mosaic.